BiancaCarneiro/worm-scraper/README.md

 All rights to Wildbow.

-If he ever publishes the novel as an epub, this code will be closed.
+If he ever publishes the novel as an epub, this code will be deleted.

 Meanwhile please support the author if you can https://www.patreon.com/Wildbow